-An application for a postal vote must be received by the Electoral Registration Officer by 5pm 18 April to be able to vote by post for the local council elections on 3 May.
+An application for a postal vote must be received by the Electoral Registration Officer by 5pm, 11 working days before an election.

-Your postal ballot paper will then be sent to you around 20-23 April and must be returned by 10pm on polling day, together with your postal voting statement.
+Your postal ballot paper will then be sent to you around a week or so before polling day and must be returned by 10pm on polling day, together with your postal voting statement.

-You can download an application form at the bottom of the page under 'Useful documents' and once completed it can be scanned and emailed to: email@example.com.
+You can download an application form and once completed it can be scanned and emailed to: firstname.lastname@example.org.